madhiemw/NLP-xgboost/readme.md

 and the process of tarining can be seen in "train notebook" folder

-the trained and vectorization model can be seen inside the model folder.
+the trained and vectorization model can be seen inside the "model" folder in this repo.

 the train and dataset for testing can be seen in this drive folder: https://drive.google.com/drive/folders/1QguVL9FPAREynrFj27lPrxUHlgEU8i8X?usp=sharing